-Vehicles heading south along the NC500 will enter the section of A9 between Nigg Roundabout and the North Kessock Bridge.
+Vehicles heading north from Inverness along the NC500 will enter the section of A9 between Kessock Bridge and Nigg Roundabout.
 This route along the NC500 poses a greater risk of accident than the alternative routes around it which would involve utilising the Cromarty-Nigg ferry service.

-The redevelopment of the Nigg slipway will ensure that the ferry can continue its service.
+The redevelopment of the Cromarty slipway will ensure that the ferry can continue its service.
 Likewise, the widening of the slipway will enable a larger ferry to be used.
 The larger ferry will be able to support a greater number of vehicles (as stated in Section 2.2: Project Need), and thus encourage road users and tourists travelling north along the A9 to take alternative routes.
 This would redirect traffic along road routes with better safety records.
 Road safety is a highly sensitive receptor and thus, the magnitude of effect is minor beneficial giving rise to a permanent minor: non-significant effect.